abenkoula71/day15-posa-bottom-bar/README.md

 A vertical fullscreen scroll implementation that snaps in place, similar to the TikTok app.

-# 1-Add the  Persistent posa_bottom_bar dependency in your pubspec.yaml file.
+# 1-Add the  posa_bottom_bar dependency in your pubspec.yaml file.

 ```
 dependencies:
   posa_bottom_bar: ^latest_version
 ```

-# 2-Import the  Persistent Bottom Navigation Bar  package in your dart file.
+# 2-Import the   posa_bottom_bar  package in your dart file.

 ```
 import 'package:persistent_bottom_nav_bar/persistent_tab_view.dart';